 • Since then, a lot of additional useful information was added here.

 • Are you overweight?
 Or even have morbid obesity?

 • Have you lost the hope of getting rid of excess weight in this reincarnation?

-• There is a way to become slim and healthy in a year or so (maybe, just in a few months).
+• There is a way to become thinner and healthier.

 • The method is free - you don't have to pay for anything at all.

 • I had a bariatric (weight loss) surgery scheduled, but I canceled it.

 • Because I found a more natural, efficient, safe and steady method.